nakshatra-droid/job_platform_docs/docs/ci_cd.md

 ### Workflow Overview

-When code is pushed to the `feature/deploy` branch or the workflow is run manually:
+When code is pushed or the workflow is run manually:

 1. **Checkout Code**
    Fetches the latest backend source code from GitHub.